simpleiot/simpleiot/docs/user/installation.md

 - creates a data directory
 - starts and enables the service

-To install as user, run:
+To install as user, copy the `siot` binary to some location like `/usr/local/bin` and then run:

 `siot install`